pjeby/to-use/README.md

 #### `Factory<T>`

-A factory for type T is a function that takes `(ctx: Context, key: any)` as arguments and returns `T`.
-Context
+A factory for type T is a function that takes a key as its argument and returns a result of type T.  TypeScript will check that your factory's return value matches the type of the key you `.def()` it on.

 #### `Recipe<T>`

-A "recipe" is an object with a `[use.me](ctx: Context, key: any): T` method (or class with such a *static* method).
-When a Recipe is looked up as a key and no value or factory is found in a context or its parents, the method is called with the target context and key, and the return value is used as the result.
+A "recipe" is an object with a `[use.me](key): T` method (or class with such a *static* method).
+When a Recipe is looked up as a key and no value or factory is found in a context or its parents, the method is called with the key, and the return value is used as the result.